-A reasonable accommodation is an adjustment or modification that an employer provides to give a person with a disability equal access to employment opportunities.
+A reasonable accommodation is an adjustment or modification an employer provides to a person with a disability to make sure they have equal access to employment opportunities.
 Reasonable accommodations are an important aspect of the Americans with Disabilities Act (ADA), a federal civil rights law.
 The ADA was enacted to prevent discrimination and help individuals with disabilities to enjoy full participation in all areas of society.

 The good news is that 58% of reasonable accommodations are free.

 However, if the accommodation will mean an undue hardship, resulting in significant cost or difficulty based on the employer’s resources and operations, they may not need to provide it.

 Accommodations can take many forms, and do not necessarily have to cost anything.
 A reasonable accommodation can be as simple as allowing more frequent employee breaks, adjusting a work schedule, or making an area more accessible.